The British Virgin Islands (“BVI”) are a group of 40 islands and islets located in the Caribbean east of the Island of Puerto Rico.

 The name must not include words such as bank, insurance, assurance, reinsurance, trust, trustee, cooperative, royal, imperial, municipal, chartered, building, chamber of commerce, securities, fund, or their derivatives, without a written approval of the Registrar and a special license, where required.

-A company name can be verified with the Registrar online and it can be confirmed within one hour of being requested.
+A company name can be verified with the Registrar online.

 Registered Office/Agent: All companies must apply to the Registry for incorporation by filing a Memorandum and Articles of Association, duly signed by the proposed as incorporator registered agent.